 I was going to take a photo of a couple of the leaves looking strange.
 Not sure if the plant was stressed, too much nutrients or what.
 But the soft wet looking spots cleared up and the leaves are OK now.
 The first leaves are getting hammered by the sun.

-When I look at a shot of the tiny pumpkin patch, I wish I was growing in a bigger better more normal pumpkin patch.
+When I look at a shot of the patch, I wish I was growing in a bigger better more normal pumpkin patch.